An Uncomfortable Connection Between Abortion and Hell?

 2 - Wikipedia, referencing Herrmann, Wolfgang (1999a), ["Baal"](https://books.google.com/books?id=yCkRz5pfxz0C&q=Ba%27al), in [Toorn, Karel van der](https://en.wikipedia.org/wiki/Karel_van_der_Toorn); Becking, Bob; [Horst, Pieter Willem van der](https://en.wikipedia.org/wiki/Pieter_Willem_van_der_Horst) (eds.), [Dictionary of Deities and Demons in the Bible, 2nd ed.](https://en.wikipedia.org/wiki/Dictionary_of_Deities_and_Demons_in_the_Bible), Grand Rapids: Wm.
 B. Eerdmans Publishing, pp. 132–139)

 Jay Baldwin is a follower of Jesus Christ residing in Columbus, Ohio with his wife and daughter.
-Jay is an Executive Director and Software Engineer (Web Ninja!), a self-proclaimed scriptural scholar, and a pilot.
+Jay is an Executive Director and Software Engineer (Web Ninja!), a self-proclaimed scriptural scholar, and an instrument-rated pilot.
 He's also an avid gamer, loves tennis, and has a black belt in Korean martial art Tang Soo Do.